Rabbl3/Alfred/README.md

-Alfred is a medium level box from try Hack Me that specializes in using Metasploit to commit RCE to gain user access and persist though to gain root privilege.
+Alfred is a medium level box from TryHackMe that specializes in using Metasploit to commit RCE to gain user access and persist though to gain root privilege.
 Enjoy!